The Ever-Bountiful Literature Review Table

 The literature review table is a tool that will help you:

-Extraction information systematically from your sources: First, the table is a tool to help you extract information in a systematic way.
+Extract information systematically from your sources: First, the table is a tool to help you extract information in a systematic way.
 Each column reminds you to look for and record key information such as the size and characteristics of the study population, the research question, the intervention being tested, and the study design.
 These notes provide context that will help you understand and think critically about the findings of the study and their relevance to the population and public health challenge you are researching.

 Evaluate studies side-by-side: Second, the table allows you to see the details of your sources side-by-side, which will help you to see common themes, gaps, and potential new areas of inquiry.
 When I don’t do a table, I find that notes exist as a vague jumble of information in disparate places.
 I sometimes print the studies, underline, and take notes in the margins.
 Other times, I put my notes onto a legal pad or right into my draft.
 More and more, I have no hard copies.
 I simply highlight pdfs and then have to remember where they are saved on my laptop.
-(Are they in Drop Box, in my Mendeley library, or squirreled away somewhere else?)
+(Are they in Dropbox, in my Mendeley library, or squirreled away somewhere else?)
 What I can’t see, I quickly forget.

 Feel more confident as you begin writing: When I use a table while taking notes, I don’t have to worry about what I might be forgetting.
 All I need is right there.
 So the next step, summarizing and analyzing the information, comes much more easily.
-I write a short introduction providing a brief of overview of my research and decision-making process (why I chose these 6 studies), then I look for key themes and highlight some of the most useful findings.
+I write a short introduction providing a brief overview of my research and decision-making process (why I chose these 5 studies), then I look for key themes and highlight some of the most useful findings.
 Once, I’ve gotten this far, thinking about the implications of the research, along with methodological strengths and limitations, also comes much more easily.

-Be Nice to Your Reader: Third, the table is also a nice thing to do for your readers.
+Be nice to your reader: Third, the table is also a nice thing to do for your readers.
 When you include your lit review table your document, you are providing them with detailed snapshots of individual studies and allowing them to decide if they want to track down the article to read more.

 Lift the “heavy cargo” from your text: Another bonus is that putting details like study methods, statistics, p-values, and study limitations in the table saves your text from having to carry all that weight.
 You can refer readers to the table and use your text to emphasize the details you think are most important.
 I once, for example, was able to cut 10 pages of unnecessary summary out of a literature review draft when I realized that most of the studies I was able to find danced around my research question, but never really answered it.
 Ten pages became 2 sentences and a note referring readers to the table.
 This draft was much easier to read than my first.
 (Roy Peter Clark talked about putting the heavy cargo from studies into a figure or chart in his wonderful book Tell It Like It Is: A Guide to Clear and Honest Writing (2023).
 It’s a must-read for all public health writers!